 A collaboration between A.R.
 Kane and Colourbox, Pump up the Volume is a seminal dance song that makes inventive use of sampling and hip-hop rhythms back in 1987.
 The song was an effort by the bands to produce a hit dance track for America, and it succeeded there and worldwide, going to No. 1 in the U.S., No. 1 at home in the UK, and also to the top in Canada and New Zealand.
-It was such a success that the artists were mired in litigation with the aforementioned Stock Aitken Waterman production group/record label, which fairly earned SAW the ire of the entire music world.
-It’s fresh, it can still get people dancing, and belongs in any collection of British acid house for its enormous influence on the genre.
+It was such a success that the artists were mired in litigation with the Stock Aitken Waterman production group/record label, which fairly brought the ire of the music world on them and for other crimes.
+It’s fresh and belongs in any collection of British acid house for its enormous influence on the genre.